BabelBrain: An Open-Source Application for Prospective Modeling of Transcranial Focused Ultrasound for Neuromodulation Applications: Tool description and Modeling pipeline

 \subsection{Preliminary steps}

-For the use of BabelBrain, a participant's T1-weighted (T1w) imaging with 3D isotropic 1mm resolution is required, and T2-weighted (T2w) imaging is highly recommended for better mask extraction.
-MRI data is processed using SimNIBS\cite{thielscher_field_2015} 3.x \texttt{headreco} or SimNIBS 4.x \texttt{charm} processing tool.
-Including a CT scan can improve the precision of simulations, and a pseudo-CT scan can be reconstructed using a Zero Echo Time (ZTE) MRI scan using the classical approach described by Miscouridou \emph{et al.}\cite{miscouridouClassicalLearnedMR2022}.
+As inputs, BabelBrain uses a text file describing the focused ultrasound trajectory, NifTI files of the participant's 3D isotropic 1mm resolution T1-weighted (T1w) scan, and NifTI files of segmented tissue produced with the help of the SimNIBS package \cite{thielscher_field_2015}, which is separate software for the simulation of transcranial magnetic and electric stimulation.
+T2-weighted (T2w) imaging is highly recommended for better tissue segmentation.
+If available, a NifTI file of a CT scan can improve the precision of simulations.
+Alternatively, if available, a NifTI file of a Zero Echo Time (ZTE) MRI scan can be used by BabelBrain to reconstruct a pseudo-CT using the so-called classical approach described by Miscouridou \emph{et al.}\cite{miscouridouClassicalLearnedMR2022}.
+The segmented tissue masks are obtained using SimNIBS 3.x \texttt{headreco} or SimNIBS 4.x \texttt{charm} processing tools, which must be run before BabelBrain.